hatemhosny/racing-bars/website/docs/documentation/options.md

 If `true`, mouse clicks toggle bar select/unselect.
 This is implemented by toggle of the class `selected` on the html element on click.
-The color of the selected bars is determined by the [theme](../guides/styles-themes.md).
+The color of the selected bars is determined by the [`theme`](../guides/themes-styles.md).

 - Type: boolean
 - Default: false
-- Examples:
+- Example:

 This example enables selecting bars on click: